marissamarym/RecsyRailsPagoda/README.md

 To create a post: $rake np <yourposttitle>

+Then, be sure to change published: true in config/jekyll/posts/<your post>

 To generate the blog html: $rake generate

 Then to push it through github: